bbauska/meta-react-basics/README.md

   alt="App to MealsList to MealItem components." width="40%" />
 </p>
-To do this, you can use the practice known as lifting state up.
+<p>To do this, you can use the practice known as lifting state up.
 This means that you move the state from mealsList up to the app components, then you can pass stage three props using the mealsList components as a bridge to the mealItem component.
-Then you just have to count the data available in the counter components.
+Then you just have to count the data available in the counter components.</p>
-However, this approach relies on two practices, lifting state up and prop drilling.
+<p>However, this approach relies on two practices, lifting state up and prop drilling.
 To understand the issues this can cause, let's recall the current relationship between your app components.
-The state has now moved up to the app component and my mealsList component becomes a conduits for the state data to be passed to its destination, the mealItem component.
+The state has now moved up to the app component and my mealsList component becomes a conduits for the state data to be passed to its destination, the mealItem component.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ w2-s17-i. prop drilling passing parent to child (180) ~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->